stnolting/riscv-debug-dtm/README.md

 It is not limited to the RISC-V debug specification.
 You can also use it as general purpose *JTAG-to-register-interface* interface to control fancy LEDs or to interact with your FPGA project.

-Someday, this DTM might be included into the [NEORV32 RISC-V Processor](https://github.com/stnolting/neorv32) to provide on-chip debugger support.
+:information_source: This DTM is used as a part of the [NEORV32 RISC-V Processor](https://github.com/stnolting/neorv32) on-chip debugger.

 ## Hardware Overview